prisong97/prisong97.github.io/_posts/2021-05-25-post-semester-reflection.md

 ## Stochastic Processes <3

+Here's a little story: Up till the week prior to the first week of classes, I had only registered for 15MCs worth of modules.
+I had cleared all my major requirements and could essentially take anything under the sun for credit.
+I was extremely interested in taking a course on Stochastic Processes, and many of my friends warned me against taking the ST-coded 3k Stochastic Processes module.
+"You don't even learn that much and the bell-curve is very steep".
+I really wanted to take a module worth taking.
+Afterall, it was my last semester, and I still had 20MCs-worth of S/Us to spare.
+If anything went wrong, I could just use the S/Us.
+Perusing the NUSmod brief, I stumbled upon EE5137: Stochastic Processes.
+Interesting...seemed like the Engineering Department also offered

 This module was an elective I took at the Department of Engineering.
 Contrary to what many of my friends feel, I absolutely loved this module.
 There were many encounters with concepts I had hazy memory of, and it was truly enlightening to enforce some rigour on these fuzzy intuitions.
 Prior to this course, I knew of Markov Chains only in the context of MCMC sampling.
 I knew that Metropolis-Hastings (MH) and Gibbs Sampling fulfilled the detailed balance conditions, but I never fully appreciated its importance when trying to determine if it had a stationary